quchen/dotfiles/.atom/scripts/README.md

 ## Alignment

-The alignment script differs from all  other alignment functions and packages by not being shit.
+The alignment script differs from all  other alignment functions and packages by not being "smart", having a predictable outcome, and not being shit in general.

-  - It is not "smart".
-  - Its outcome is always predictable.
-  - It handles a variety of different use cases, and does exactly the right thing in each of them.

-## Demos

-- Multi-align:
+### Multi-align

+Align the first unaligned selection of each line

 ![][multialign]

-- Align right:
+### Align right

+Align the first selection of each line by their right ends

 ![][align-right]

 ### Available commands